Der-Henning/tgtg/README.md

 This is the simplest but least flexible solution suitable for most operating systems.

-1. Download latest Release from https://github.com/Der-Henning/tgtg/releases for your OS
+1. Download latest [Releases](https://github.com/Der-Henning/tgtg/releases) for your OS
 2. Unzip Archiv
 3. Edit ```config.ini``` as described in the file
 4. Run scanner